RuiHuangNUS/MARS-Reconfig/README.md

 <a id="2">[2]</a> Gandhi, Neeraj, David Saldana, Vijay Kumar, and Linh Thi Xuan Phan.
 "Self-reconfiguration in response to faults in modular aerial systems."
 IEEE Robotics and Automation Letters 5, no. 2 (2020): 2522-2529.

 <a id="3">[3]</a> Huang, Rui, Zhenyu Zhang, Siyu Tang, Zhiqian Cai, and Lin Zhao.
 "Robust Fault-Tolerant Control and Agile Trajectory Planning for Modular Aerial Robotic Systems." arXiv preprint arXiv:2503.09351 (2025).
+Github: https://github.com/RuiHuangNUS/MARS-FTCC